ajitagupta/motivationforeverybody/README.md

 much easier when you create that self-reinforcing feedback loop of Success → Motivation → More Success → More Motivation → More Success.

+# Your Goal Must Always Choose Your Process
 1. Start with a fast day.
 2. Exercise first thing every morning.
 3. Eat four almonds fifteen minutes before every meal.